-Common process flexibility approaches can be classified with respect to a number of dimensions, the most important being (1) the primary use-case which outlines the main purpose and most frequent usage, (2) the parties (vendor, customizer, end user) that are affected, (3) the actual people's functional role descriptions, (4) the lifecycle stages (design time, runtime) it is used, (5) the constraints that restrict what can be done, and (6) the scope (process type, instance, version) the flexibility technique operates on.
-Existing flexibility techniques can be fit into this classification which helps in understanding their differences.
+Common process flexibility approaches can be classified with respect to a number of dimensions, the most important being (1) the primary use-case which outlines the main purpose and most frequent usage, (2) the parties (vendor, customizer, end user) that are affected, (3) the functional role descriptions of each participant, (4) the lifecycle stages (design time, runtime) of the process, (5) the constraints that restrict what can be done, and (6) the scope (process type, instance, version) within which the flexibility technique operates.
+Existing flexibility techniques can be classified with this taxonomy, which helps in understanding their differences.
 It also outlines the contribution of extensibility to the overall picture.
 We specifically discuss the differences between from-scratch modeling of new processes, patching existing processes, re-using a vendor-provided template to develop a new business process (blueprinting), performing ad-hoc changes of process instances at runtime, modifying (technical) runtime settings, and extending reference processes:

 From-Scratch Modeling Modeling a business process "from scratch" is typically the result of analyzing and documenting existing processes.
 Most importantly, there is no pre-existing reference process to build upon.
-Instead, a new process is modelled and then successively refined, following a top-down approach.
+Instead, a new process is modeled and then successively refined, following a top-down approach.
 Bottom-up approaches start with modeling detailed process fragments which are later aggregated into larger end-to-end business processes.

-Strictly speaking, this approach does not traditionally constitute a flexibility use-case.
+Strictly speaking, this approach traditionally does not constitute a flexibility usecase.
 However, modeling a (reference) process from scratch is a prerequisite for any other flexibility technique.
-It is mostly business analysts start modeling from scratch.
+It is usually business analysts who start modeling from scratch.
 Both the vendor and its customers may perform this use-case (for reference processes and customer processes, respectively).
 Newly modeled processes are not subject to any constraints, except for the inherent restrictions of the chosen modeling standard.

-Patching Occasionally, process models (which were deployed to a BPMS runtime before) may need to be altered.
-The vendor may have to patch reference processes to fix bugs or to simply address new requirements.
+Patching Occasionally, process models that have been previously deployed to a BPMS runtime engine, may need to be altered.
+The vendor may have to patch reference processes to fix bugs or simply to address new requirements.
 Customers may want to patch their processes to incorporate various changes in their business.
-Patching is closely related to versioning where the affected process will be labelled with a new version number.
+Patching is closely related to versioning where the affected process will be labeled with a new version number.

 Both IT (process developer) and business (domain expert) users may want to patch a process.
-Patching is a design time operation but will only take effect after deployment of the new (patched) process version into the BPMS runtime.
+Patching is a design time operation but will only take effect after deploying the patched process version into the BPMS runtime engine.
 There are some constraints that limit what can be changed when patching a process.
-At first, interface compatibility must be preserved such that client (processes) do not have to be adapted to cope with the change.
-Secondly, existing extensions points must be retained in the patched version such that extensions transparently apply to the patch.
+Firstly, interface compatibility must be preserved such that client processes do not have to be adapted to cope with the change.
+Secondly, existing extension points must be retained in the patched version such that extensions transparently apply to the patch.

 Blueprinting Vendor-delivered reference processes often constitute best practices rather than ready-to-run processes.
 Blueprinting uses reference processes as a "master" for newly modeled processes.
 Technically, the reference process is physically copied to a blank process model where it is further refined.
-While being fully flexible in what changes can be done from there on, BPMS vendors will not able to support those changes.
+While being fully flexible in what changes can be done from there on, BPMS vendors will not be able to support those changes.
 That is, customers will have to manually apply all changes in a new reference process version in their derived processes (copies).

-Altogether, blueprinting (configuration & individualization) is a design time operation where customers adapt vendor-delivered reference processes to their needs (as opposed to extensibility which relies on late binding mechanisms).
-Unlike patching, customers perform modifications on physically separate copies of that template and rather create new variations that are independent from (do not overwrite) the original process.
+Altogether, blueprinting is a design time operation where customers adapt vendor-delivered reference processes to their needs (as opposed to extensibility which relies on late binding mechanisms).
+Unlike patching, customers perform modifications on physically separate copies of the template and rather create new variations that are independent from (and do not overwrite) the original process.